ChannelFinder/ChannelFinderService/README.md

 ChannelFinder is a Java EE5 REST-style web service.
 The directory data is held in a ElasticSearch index.

+Collected installation recipes and notes may be found on [wiki pages](https://github.com/ChannelFinder/ChannelFinder-SpringBoot/wiki).

 * Prerequisites

   * JDK 8 or newer